 Nordicom Review publishes original articles and book reviews on topics such as journalism, popular culture, media audiences, media history, political communication, public service media, media and information literacy, media education, and media production, structure, policy and economy.

 The journal is interdisciplinary and publishes both empirical and theoretical articles.
 Nordicom Review welcomes contributions from a worldwide authorship.

 About Nordicom Review

-Nordicom Review is published by the Nordic Information Centre for Media and Communication Research (Nordicom), a non-profit institution within the Nordic Council of Ministers, and is located at the University of Gothenburg in Sweden.
-It adheres to a rigorous double-blind reviewing policy in which the identity of the reviewer and author always are concealed from both parties.
+Nordicom Review is published by Nordicom at the University of Gothenburg with support from the Nordic Council of Ministers.
+It adheres to a rigorous double-blind reviewing policy in which the identity of the reviewer and author are always concealed from both parties.

 Nordicom Review is included in SCOPUS, the largest abstract and citation database for peer-reviewed research.